Updated December 19, 2018: Added key visual and the official time frame for the My Hero Academia Season 4 release date.

 My Hero Academia Season 4 Spoilers

 Note: This article was written before My Hero Academia Season 3 Episode 25 (or Episode 63 for entire series) aired.
-It’s assumed that the third season of the anime adaptation will end somewhere around manga chapter 121.
+It’s assumed that the third season of the anime adaptation will end somewhere around manga chapter 124.

 The last time we watched My Hero Academia, Endeavor is now the number one hero several weeks after All Might’s retirement, but all anyone can talk about is how the Symbol of Peace is gone.
 Villains are organizing into small gangs since they feel the power of Heroes is weakening.
 The League of Villains has been scattered due to the fight between All Might and All For One, but they are also reorganizing and trying to expand.

 In a hellish prison, All Might tries to interrogate All For One to discover the whereabouts of the villain’s successor, Tomura Shigaraki.
 While the interrogation is fruitless, All For One goads All Might by revealing his dark predictions for the future.

 Meanwhile, Katsuki Bakugo has figured out that All Might has transferred his Quirk to Izuku Midoriya and confronts his classmate in secret.
 Bakugo wants to fight Izuku again to confirm why All Might would go so far to help Izuku.
 He’s angry that someone who trailed behind him his entire life is now in front of him.
 He’s even angrier because he feels guilty that he’s the reason for All Might’s end as a hero.

 The fight between Bakugo and Izuku causes emotions to flow, and Izuku finds that he’s able to harness more power from One For All.
 Izuku realizes and states openly that he has finally caught up with his classmate.
 The fight only concludes when All Might interrupts, leading them to discuss the future of all three heroes.